 “My heart was into the athletics of it, but I wasn’t into pursuing further education at that time.”

 Ed received various materials from the Military, and he was drawn to the idea of the Marine Corps.
 He took a shine to what they stood for — the values, the physical training, the mental challenges.
 It reminded him of what he loved about sports and competition.
 Ed’s stepfather had served in the Marine Corps and his grandfather served in the Army, but his family still urged him to finish school.
-They felt joining the Marines was a hard-core decision.
+They felt joining the Marine Corps was a hardcore decision.
 But Ed made up his mind.
 It was what he wanted to do.

 “I knew I wanted to go into a field that would carry over to the civilian world when I left the Military.
 I knew that.”